What is WordPress? As a freelance web designer, it’s very easy to take the answer to this for granted…

 A theme is like a “skin” that creates the desired look and functionality for your WordPress powered website.
 If you thought of your website as a car then WordPress would be the engine and the WordPress theme would be its body and paintwork.

-WordPress is easily expandable with many, many plugins available…
+WordPress is easily expandable and has many, many plugins available…

 Plugins are additional bundles of PHP code or software that can be installed on your WordPress site with a single click.

 In simple terms, they give your website additional functionality.
-There are currently over 31,000 plugins available from WordPress, designed to do almost anything you can think of.
+There are currently over 31,000 plugins available, designed to do almost anything you can think of.

-Here’s a just a small list of the additional functionality plugins can add to your WordPress website with a single click:
+Here’s a just a small list of the plugins and additional functionality you can add with a single click:

-- Quickly setup highly customisable yet incredibly easy to use contact forms with Gravity Forms.
+- Gravity Forms – Quickly setup highly customisable yet incredibly easy to use contact forms.

-WordPress is designed for versatility.
-As a result, it can be used for much more than a simple blog or business website, for example:
+It’s designed for versatility.
+As a result, it can be used for much more than a simple blog or business website and for:

-WordPress’s popularity also makes it very easy to find professional designers and developers if your need a bespoke website or something a little more advanced, or would simply prefer to take advantage of the speed, expertise and better results you’ll get when hiring a professional website designer.
+WordPress’s popularity also makes it very easy to find passionate and professional designers and developers if you want to build a custom WordPress website design or something a little more advanced.
+Or would simply prefer to take advantage of the speed, expertise and better results you’ll get when hiring a professional website designer.

 WordPress works extensively to ensure that every piece of code is cleanly generated to meets the compliance and web standards of the World Wide Web Consortium, often referred to as the W3C.